devuri/my-members-only/readme.txt

 = Example Shortcodes =

-The following is and example of nested shortcodes on your site:
+The following is an example of nested shortcodes on your site:

 `[membersonly]